codenjoyme/codenjoy-mollymage/src/main/webapp/resources/mollymage/help/index.md

   + Would be.
 Maybe some tips will help you.
 Please look into the classes which presented in your client.
 Class Board as usual has some methods that can help you analyze field state
-* Fore some reason, flying DEAD_GHOSTs are shown as 'opening treasure boxes', is it an issue or I don't understand smth?
+* Fore some reason, flying GHOST_DEADs are shown as 'opening treasure boxes', is it an issue or I don't understand smth?
   + This is expected; blasting potions create flying ghosts which will find shortest path opening treasure to kill you.